Frederick Anthoensen

-Frederick Wilhelm Anderson (14 April 1882 – 13 August 1969) was a Danish-American printer and publisher.
+Frederick Wilhelm Anthoensen (14 April 1882 – 13 August 1969) was a Danish-American printer and publisher.
 He founded The Anthoensen Press, a successor to The Southworth Press, in 1944.
 It was in business for 43 years.

 Early life

 In 1884, aged two, Anthoensen emigrated to the United States with his parents, Peter and Betta, from Tønder Municipality, South Jutland, Denmark.
 While in the Portland schools system, he gained an interest in printing via the works of Daniel Berkeley Updike and Bruce Rogers, two printers from Boston.